OpenSwitchNOS/openswitch-ops-tempd/README.md

 What is the structure of the repository?
 ----------------------------------------
-The * src/ area contains the source files for ops-tempd The * include/ area contains the header files for ops-tempd
+The * src/ area contains the source files for ops-tempd.
+The * include/ area contains the header files for ops-tempd.

 What is the license?
 --------------------